beberlei/WhitewashingZFMvcCompatBundle/README.markdown

 ## What it will never do

 * Make Zend Application code reusable (Use the dependency injection container)
+* Handle calls to Zend_Controller_FrontController, you have to get rid of them.
+* Make the ActionStack Helper work.
+This concept is flawed and should be replaced with calls to $this->action() in the view, which replaces it with Symfony internal functionality that is super fast.

+## Installation

+1. Add the bundle to your AppKernel::registerBundles() method:

+    return array(
+        //..
+        new Whitewashing\Zend\Mvc1CompatBundle\WhitewashingZendMvc1CompatBundle(),
+    );

+2. Add the Whitewashing namespace to your autolod.php.

+3. Register Zend_View as template engine in your config.yml:

+    app.config:
+        templating:
+            engine: ["phtml"]

+4. Enable the Compat Bundle in config.yml:

+    zendmvc1.compat:
+        default_layout_resource: "MyBundle::layout.html.phtml"

+## Usage

+It should be obvious that you won't be able to port your Zend Framework app to Symfony2 just by installing this bundle, manual labour will be necessary.
+Each Zend Framework module will need to be ported to a Symfony2 Bundle.

+1. Create a bundle for your module.
+The Bundle Name should be "ModuleName" + "Bundle".
+So in the case of a "blog" module you need to call your Bundle class "BlogBundle".
+This can easily create clashes if you want to use a blog bundle built for Symfony in the future, but using this semantics you don't need to fix all your "_redirect", "_forward" and redirector helper calls.
+If you do want to use a another bundle name then make sure that whenever you specify $module in the Zend API you need that to be $module .
+"Bundle".

+2. Move all controllers into the $BundleRoot."/Controller/" directory and namespace the classes according to PR-0. src/Appliction/BlogBundle/Controller/PostController.php should become:

+    namespace Application\BlogBundle\Controller;
+    class PostController
+    {
+    }

+3. Move all your views into $BundleRoot."/Resources/views" and rename the "default" context html views into "viewName.html.phtml" instead of "viewName.phtml"

+4. Move your layout into $BundleRoot."/Resources/views/layout.html.phtml"

 ## Semantic differences